Energy-based Surprise Minimization for Multi-Agent Value Factorization: The Value Factorization Problem

 \subsection{Overestimation Bias}

 Recent advances \cite{td3} in value-based methods have addressed overestimation bias (also known as approximation error) which stems from the value estimates approximated by the function approximator.
 Such methods make use of dual target functions \cite{duel} which improve stability in the Bellman updates.
 This has led to a significant improvement in single-agent off-policy RL methods \cite{sac}.
-However, MARL value-based methods continue to suffer from overestimation bias \cite{marlover,iqn}. \autoref{fig:tderror} highlights the overestimation bias originating from the overoptimistic estimations of the target value estimator.
+However, MARL value-based methods continue to suffer from overestimation bias \cite{marlover,iqn}.

+\autoref{fig:tderror} highlights the overestimation bias originating from the overoptimistic estimations of the target value estimator.
 Plots present the variation of absolute TD error during learning for state-of-the-art MARL methods, namely Independent Q-Learning \cite{iql}, Counterfactual Multi-Agent Policy Gradients (COMA) \cite{coma}, VDN \cite{vdn} and QMIX \cite{qmix}.
 Significant rise in error values of value factorization methods such as QMIX and VDN presents the aggregation of errors from individual $Q$-value functions.
-Thus, overestimation bias in MARL value factorization requires attention from a critical standpoint.